Triumph Speedmaster 1200 (2018-on) Review

 No major issues have been reported on the previous, pre-2018 Bonneville/Bobber range, so the mechanically similar Speedmaster should prove just as reliable.
 The attention to detail is class leading and the level of finish superb.

-It receives the same engine and brakes as the 2018 Bobber Black, with twin 310mm discs up front and Brembo calipers – Nissin caliper at the rear.
+The 2018 Speedmaster has the same engine and brakes as that year’s Bonneville Bobber Black with twin Brembo calipers and 310mm discs up front and a Nissin caliper at the rear.